How to Overcome Mediocrity and Finally Stand Out in Life

 Am I improving compared to who I used to be?

-That shift changes the entire tone of growth.
-It brings attention back to progress that is actually real and measurable in your own life, rather than something shaped by other people’s highlights.
+That shift changes the entire experience of growth.
+It brings your attention back to progress that is real and measurable in your own life instead of progress defined by someone else’s highlight reel.

 7. Become Someone Who Finishes Things

-And over time, mediocrity often isn’t about lack of ideas or ambition — it comes from a pattern of unfinished work:
+Over time, mediocrity is often not caused by a lack of ideas or ambition—it comes from a pattern of unfinished work:

 - Projects that never get completed